nio-blocks/gpio/README.md

 GPIOInterrupts
 ==============
-Read and write on a variety of gpio interfaces.
+The Interrupts block monitors a GPIO pin for interrupts.

 Properties
 ----------
-- **pin**: The pin to monitor for interrupts
+- **pin**: The GPIO BCM pin to monitor for interrupts.
 - **pull_up_down**: Value of `pin` when it's logic level is neither high nor low.

 Inputs